RESEARCH

 The Mutual Transition Between Man and Machine

-I am searching for what is machine, not necessarily what is human.
-We have built a world that is, in a very large part, machine, because we have this strange double personality: we are undoubtedly part of the natural process, and yet, at the same time, we seem to inhabit this entirely different world made up of our machines.
-It is to this second world that we truly belong, because we have made it into our thoughts, nightmares, and fantasies.
-In that sense, we can only ever inhabit a life that we have already created with machines.
+I am searching for what a machine is, not necessarily what it means to be human.
+We have built a world that is, in large part, composed of machines because of our strange double identity: we are undeniably part of the natural process, yet, at the same time, we inhabit an entirely different world made up of our machines.
+It is to this second world that we truly belong, as we have woven it into our thoughts, nightmares, and fantasies.
+In this sense, we can only ever inhabit a life we have already created alongside machines.

-Among the chaos, machines are to teach us the limits of control, yet we need to embrace machines to reach the boundaries of rationality.
-We are, above all other things, biological organisms, which means that we have a certain “sense” for machines that the body knows how to function.
-Thinking about the dichotomy of the “mechanic” and the “bionic” connects us to the notion of how we perceive machines and how the perception becomes a part of our emotional infrastructure where ‘’I live with machines, against machines, and in machines.''
+Amidst the chaos, machines teach us the limits of control, yet embracing machines allows us to reach the boundaries of rationality.
+Above all, we are biological organisms, which means we possess a certain “sense” for machines—a bodily knowledge of how they function.
+Thinking about the dichotomy of the “mechanic” and the “bionic” connects us to how we perceive machines and how this perception becomes part of our emotional infrastructure, where we can say, “I live with machines, against machines, and in machines.”

-Cars as mechanical bodies create a surrealist gesture with elements of motion, improvisation, and utopia in the context of mobility as an urban infrastructure.
-Over the automobility, as a gap between reality and fiction, examining the form and aesthetics of movement within such structures where intuition, presence, and consciousness play an essential role leads us to the idea of the city as ‘function of movement’ (Urry J., 2000).
+Cars, as mechanical bodies, create a surrealist gesture through elements of motion, improvisation, and utopia within the context of mobility as urban infrastructure.
+Automobility—a space between reality and fiction—examines the form and aesthetics of movement within these structures, where intuition, presence, and consciousness play essential roles, leading us to the idea of the city as a “function of movement” (Urry, J., 2000).

 Outcome